RSD10 Symposium Proceedings

 The RSD10 symposium was held at the faculty of Industrial Design Engineering, Delft University of Technology, November 2–6, 2021.
 After a successful (yet unforeseen) online version of the RSD 9 symposium, RSD10 was designed as a hybrid conference.

-RSD10 proceedings are listed in the following order: introduction, keynote speakers, workshops, interactives, papers, systems maps.
+RSD10 proceedings are listed in the following order: introduction, keynote speakers, workshops, interactives, papers, systems maps and exhibits.